qasidd/trap-mern-project/README.md

 ### Test Coverage:
 ~

 ## Aim Of The Project
+ * As a team creating a full stack website application using MERN and other methods that were taught to us during our time at QA Academy.
+ * Using a specification given to use by a client highlight the **Minimum Value Product(MVP)** which will help in the design of the website.
+ * Use wireframe.cc to plan the website pages.
+ * Work in agile mindset when developing the website.

 ## Getting Started
 The instructions below will help you get a version of this project up and running in a local environment or on ypur local machine for developing and testing purposes.
 Please see the **Prerequisites** section of this README and the deployment section for further details about setting up the live environment.